 In 1971, when the United Arab Emirates was formed, Oman retained ownership of the small patch of land on the northern Gulf Coast.
 To give up this peninsula would be to lose the strategic advantage of the northern coast and port, across the sea from Iran.

-So, while it is still part of Oman, the Musandam Peninsula sits separate from the rest of the country.
+Note that, while this area is still part of Oman, the Musandam Peninsula is actually easier to reach from Dubai and the UAE than from the rest of Oman.

 How To Get To Musandam, Oman from Dubai, UAE?